| | |

 Coralia, Indonesia

-This gorgeous vessel takes guests through the remote waters of the Indonesian archipelago, exploring awe-inspiring destinations like Raja Ampat, Halmahera and Cenderawasih Bay.
+This gorgeous vessel takes guests through the remote waters of Raja Ampat, Halmahera and Cenderawasih Bay, as well as cruising to places like Lembeh Strait.

 Each of Coralia’s teak cabins has been thoughtfully designed and stylishly furnished, complete with stations for photography or remote work.

-Guests have access to several decks where they can relax in between dives, as well as an air-conditioned camera room and a full-service spa.
+In between dives, you have access to several decks where you can relax, as well as an air-conditioned camera room and a full-service spa

-It also collaborates with the Raja Ampat SEA Centre, a local non-profit organisation dedicated to research, restoration and conservation efforts in the region.
+It also collaborates with the Raja Ampat SEA Centre, a non-profit organisation based at Papua Explorers that is dedicated to research, restoration and conservation efforts in the region.

 Looking for an affordable dive trip to Raja Ampat?
 Consider one of these eco-friendly Raja Ampat homestays.